Jerilyn Perine, Executive Director

 Neil Reilly is a researcher and writer trained in public policy analysis.
 He holds a Master of Public Administration degree from the Wagner School of New York University, where his thesis examined the capital budgeting policy of the Metropolitan Transportation Authority.
 Prior to joining CHPC, Neil was a research assistant at the NYU Furman Center for Real Estate and Urban Policy, where he wrote policy and issue briefs, helped design a field experiment, and conducted extensive background research.
 While working in the U.S. Senate, Neil crafted policy memos on high-speed rail and the relationship of immigration to Social Security solvency, as well as a white paper on gun control.
 He also served in community development and fundraising roles in non-profit organizations in the social service and arts administration fields.
 Neil has particular interests in preserving housing affordability, assessing neighborhood change, and promoting long-term community planning.

 Away from the office, Neil is active in the Participatory Budgeting initiative of the New York City Council in his home District 39.
+He is also a Fellow with the New Leaders Council’s New York City chapter.
 A classically trained musician, he fiddles around with his guitar for fun.
 He is an avid soccer player and a fan of nearly every sport.
 Neil enjoys writing book reviews and essays on topics ranging from the transcontinental railroad to Theodore Roosevelt.